 This page uses a question and answer format to explain "mirror checking" and "shoulder checking" in the Class 7 and Class 5 road tests in British Columbia.

 It assumes that all windows and mirrors give a clear view, and that the mirrors are correctly adjusted.
-Though it applies to all drivers in general, the importance increases if the driver is wearing sunglasses or prescription glasses, especially if the glasses have the modern-style frames which badly block a driver's peripheral vision.
+Though applicable to all drivers in general, the importance increases if the driver is wearing sunglasses or prescription glasses, especially if the glasses have the modern-style frames which badly block a driver's peripheral vision.

 It does not pertain to backing (reversing) maneuvers.

 During road tests, shoulder checking is extremely important.
 Failing a road test due to lack of shoulder checking is common, whereas failing due to lack of mirror checking is almost unheard of.

-It seems to make no sense that a person can pass a road test without ever checking a mirror, even once.
+It seems to make no sense to an experienced driver that a person can pass a road test without ever checking a mirror, even once.

 In fairness, examiners can't reliably mark people for failing to mirror check because examiners can't be completely sure if the mirror(s) were seen.
 By comparison, if a driver doesn't turn his head, then conclusively a shoulder check was not done.

 Are they actually telling people not to use mirrors?

 No, of course not.
 The problem is that examiners are implying, by omission, that mirrors don't need to be used before changing direction.
 They say "you have to signal and shoulder check" (sometimes the order is reversed) giving the impression that mirror checking is unnecessary.

 Most people hearing this from an examiner will interpret it in one of two ways, and both ways mean trouble:

-(a) that you only need to check for vehicles in the blind spot, which ignores the risk of vehicles coming up quickly from behind that won't be detected with a shoulder check alone...
+(a) that you only need to check for vehicles near you in the blind spot, which ignores the risk of vehicles coming up quickly from behind that won't be detected with a shoulder check alone...

-(b) that drivers should turn all the way around and look all the way back, which increases the risk of not seeing a hazard ahead.
+(b) that you should turn all the way around and look all the way back, which increases the risk of not seeing a hazard ahead.
 (Really, if the car is moving, an overdone shoulder check is distracted driving.)